swcarpentry/board/proposals/instructor-training-selection.md

 -   **SCF**: Software Carpentry Foundation.
 -   **DC**: Data Carpentry.

-## Why Select Attends for Instructor Training
+## Why Select Students for Instructor Training

 SCF wants to train as many instructors as possible but demand for instructor training is higher than what SCF is able to offer